exokitxr/exokit-docs-site/README.md

 ## Deployment

-Push changes to GitHub, and then deploy generated `public/` static files to [webmixedreality.github.io site](https://github.com/webmixedreality/webmixedreality.github.io/).
+Push changes to GitHub, and @exo-bot will automatically deploy the site.

 ## Search